mwasifshkeel/CS212-Assignment-01/README.md

 #### Running the Project

 1. Locate the main class of the project, typically the class containing the `main` method.
-2. Click on the "Run" button in the toolbar or right-click on the main class file and select `Run <MainClassName>` from the context menu.
+2. Click on the "Run" button in the toolbar or right-click on the main class file and select `Run Main.java` from the context menu.

 ### Option 2: Command-Line Compilation and Execution